-Our sixth Sunlight Campaign reminds people across the UK to get outside for a few minutes every day between May and September to boost their vitamin D levels.
+Our Sunlight Campaign reminds people across the UK to get outside for a few minutes every day between May and September to boost their vitamin D levels.

 Why do we need vitamin D?

 Vitamin D has been long known to improve bone health, by helping our bodies process calcium effectively – it is essential for bone and muscle health as it promotes calcium absorption from our food.

 Our bones need vitamin D to make them strong and vitamin D may play an important role in muscle function.

 So, how can I boost my vitamin D?